Our Curriculum

 Mathematics

-A sense of order, rhythm, patterns, and unexpected beauty pervade the teaching of mathematics.
-Mixed fractions, decimals, percentages, profit and loss, ratios, and algebra will all be covered in our 5th through 7th grade progression.
+A sense of order, rhythm, patterns, and unexpected beauty pervade our teaching of mathematics.
+We begin with a rhythm and song based approach the times tables and basic arithmetic in 1st through 3rd grade.
+In 4th grade we introduce the study of fractions.
+Mixed fractions, decimals, basic geometric equations, percentages, profit and loss, ratios, and algebra will all be covered in our 5th through 8th grade progression.

 Languages